oracle-livelabs/converged/obaas/microtx/microtx.md

 1. Create the LRA compensate endpoint

-  Next, you need a compensate endpoint.
+  Next, you need a compensation endpoint.
 This `compensateWork` method is similar to the previous methods and is marked with the `@Compensate` annotation to mark it as the compensation handler for this participant.
-Note that this responds to the HTTP PUT method and extracts the `lraId` from an HTTP header as in the previous method.
+Note that this response to the HTTP PUT method and extracts the `lraId` from an HTTP header as in the previous method.

     ```java
     <copy>